-A player can not intentionally throw a ball at a base runner’s feet.
-If it is believed to be intentional then the base runner will be called safe.
+- **Hit on the foot or feet rule** A player can not intentionally throw a ball at a base runner’s If it is believed to be intentional then the base runner will be called safe.

 - If the runner intentionally uses their head to block the ball, that runner is out.

-- TAG UP RULE: After a kicked ball is caught, runners must go back and tag their originating base before running to the next base or stay on the current base until the ball is caught before advancing to the next base.
+- TAG UP RULE: After a kicked ball is caught, If off the base, the runners must go back and tag their originating base before running to the next base.
+Or stay on the originating base until the ball is caught before advancing to the next base.

-- Base runners can advance on caught foul balls, which in turn means a caught foul ball is live ball not a dead ball.
+- Base runners can advance on caught foul balls, which in turns means a foul caught ball is a live ball not a dead ball.

-- ADVANCE TO ONE EXTRA BASE is awarded for an overthrown ball.
-A ball is considered an overthrow if it leaves the field of play or goes into the dugout on a throw to first or third base.
+ADVANCE TO ONE EXTRA BASE is awarded for an overthrown ball.
+A ball is considered overthrow if it leaves the field of play (i.e. goes over the fence) or goes into the dugout on a throw to first or third base.
 If a ball is overthrown and stays in play, runners may advance due to the ball being live.
 If an overthrow hits a player who is inside/or outside of the dugout, who is not a fielder, the ball is dead.